-akp are excited to announce we have been engaged as Principal Contractor to carry out the major refurbishment of the Sauchiehall Street site that will house the proposed McLellan Works.
+akp were engaged as Principal Contractor to carry out the major refurbishment of the Sauchiehall Street site that will house the proposed McLellan Works.

-McLellan Works will occupy an entire block on the north side of Sauchiehall Street and complement the multimillion-pound Avenues programme.
+McLellan Works occupies an entire block on the north side of Sauchiehall Street and complements the multimillion-pound avenues programme.

-The works to be completed by akp are predominantly over levels 1 and 3 encompassing strip out and refurbishment, with the addition of shopfronts and external upgrading works to the stonework, roof, etc.
+The works completed by akp is over levels 1 and 3, basement and reception encompassing strip out and refurbishment, with the addition of shopfronts and external upgrading works to the stonework, roof, etc.

 Under the scheme the proposed McLellan Works situated in one of the city’s most elegant buildings will be home to creative SMEs and food and retail outlets.